aligit/railsearcher/README.md

 # railsearcher
-Ruby on Rails Test Application for Open Web Technology job application.
-The app will search ideally from linkedin the PERSONs who have Ruby-On-Rails as one of their skills and who live around Geneva. bla bla
+The app will search ideally from linkedin the PERSONs who have Ruby-On-Rails as one of their skills and who live around Geneva.
+If not able to search through LinkedIn api, it will use fake Persons inside a local DB.